-The MSCI Global Methodology Standards for Real Estate Investment outline how MSCI produces and computes real estate indexes, market information and benchmarks to address the needs of real estate and multi-asset class investors.
-It describes the main procedures, methods and rules which govern MSCI's definition and computation of the IPD indexes, market information and benchmarks.
+The Global Methodology Standards for Real Estate Investment outline how MSCI produces and computes property market return measures and performance benchmarks to address the needs of real estate and multi-asset class investors.
+It describes the main procedures, methods and rules which govern MSCI's definition and computation of the IPD indexes and benchmarks.
 The objective of these indexes is to provide more transparency to the real estate investment market, with the aim of matching best practice in mainstream investment measurement and performance assessment across all asset classes.
-Any exceptions to these rules are reviewed and approved by the MSCI Real Estate Index Committee and are publicly announced in advance of the implementation.

 In Section 1, the baseline input data requirements are outlined, alongside the framework of rules which govern the processes of data submission, screening, validation and formal acceptance for inclusion in MSCI real estate investment databases.
-This section is intended to complement the more detailed account of data specification and field definitions reported in the MSCI Global Data Standards for Real Estate Investment.
+This section is intended to complement the more detailed account of data specification and field definitions reported in the Global Data Standards for Real Estate Investment.

-The indexes created from these databases cover both asset and fund-level performance.
+The indexes and benchmarks created from these databases cover both asset and fund-level performance.
 Asset level reporting encompasses all real estate investment interests that are portfolio structured and professionally managed.
 It therefore includes properties held in insurance and pension funds, sovereign wealth funds, listed property companies including REITs, unlisted pooled funds, charitable trusts, traditional landed estates, and by large private property owners.
 Fund-level indexes are more narrowly restricted to unlisted pooled structures, since the returns to listed vehicles are covered by equity indexes, and those to segregated private mandates are not normally made public.

 The principles, methods and procedures deployed in the computation of performance measures at both of these two levels are explained in Section 2.
+This key section also details the main exploratory and analytic techniques that are exploited in helping to explain real estate portfolio performance variation and risk exposure.

-Section 3 outlines the data rules invoked in the publication of these performance measures.
+Finally, Section 3 outlines the data rules invoked in the publication and private reporting of these performance measures.
 These are designed first and foremost to ensure that the granular confidentiality of the input data - both at asset and fund levels - is rigorously protected.